Battle of Parwan: Aftermath and legacy

 The Khwarezmians started an insurgency after the news of Shigi Qutuqu's defeat at the battle of Parwan spread throughout the empire.
 Inspired by Jalal al-Din's back-to-back victories against the Mongol army, Kush Tegin Pahlawan led an insurgency in Merv and seized it successfully, followed by a successful attack on Bukhara.
 People in Herat also rebelled and disposed the Mongol vassal leadership.
 An insurgency leader named Muhammad the Marghani twice attacked Genghis Khan's camp at Baghlan and returned with loot.
-As a response, Genghis Khan sent a large army under the leadership of Oghedei Khan back to Ghazni.
+As a response, Genghis Khan sent a large army under the leadership of Ögedei Khan back to Ghazni.
 The Battle of Parwan had grave repercussions in Afghanistan, Turkmenistan and Iran since the illusion of Mongol invincibility had been broken.
 Cities that had peacefully surrendered rose up in arms, which forced Genghis and his son Tolui to spend extra months subduing the revolts.
-Genghis Khan appointed Yelü Ahai to restore Mongol sovereignty in Samarqand and Bukhara; he managed to restore order in the cities only in 1223.
+Genghis Khan appointed Yelü Ahai to restore Mongol sovereignty in Samarkand and Bukhara; he managed to restore order in the cities in 1223.